 When it comes to making a hot, crispy, fluffy, delicious latke, there are many schools of thought.
 Some folks like to fry their latkes in olive oil.
 Others use “liquid gold,” schmaltz– aka chicken fat– to fry the latkes.
-It tastes amazing, but lordy is it ever fattening (though I will admit to using it from time to time!).
 There are those who say that you must add garlic and seasonings to give the latkes flavor.
 Others believe in the basics– onion, salt and pepper.
-There’s the question of size– some like large, flat latkes and some prefer small, crisp, hash brown-style treats.
+Then there is the question of size– some like large, flat latkes and some prefer small, crisp, hash brown-style treats.
 Some use matzo meal to bind the latkes, others use flour.
 And then of course, there are the toppings… applesauce or sour cream?
 Some will even top their latkes with ketchup– blasphemy!
 Don’t worry, I won’t judge you.
 Whatever floats your latke boat.
 It’s all good!

+Need more latke tips?
+Check out this post which covers all of my latke advice in-depth.
 Looking for a gluten free potato latke recipe?
 Click here.
-What’s your favorite way to make latkes?
+What is your favorite way to make latkes?
 Are you an applesauce or sour cream aficionado?
 Share your own tips in the comments below!

 - 2 1/2 lbs Russet or Yukon Gold potatoes